ryantd42/NY-Legislative-Git/2023/A1700A-2023/bill.md

   8-A.  MAINTAIN AND PRESERVE THE INTEGRITY OF THE ERIE CANAL'S HISTORIC RESOURCES, INCLUDING ITS STRUCTURES, FLOATING PLANT, AND UNIQUE LANDSIDE FEATURES.
-  14. Permit COMMERCIAL boat [owners] COMPANIES operating upon the canal system to use state drydocks, TRAVEL  LIFTS,  OR  OTHER  FACILITIES  FOR REQUIRED  COAST  GUARD  DRYDOCK  INSPECTIONS,  FOR NON-NAVIGATION SEASON STORAGE, OR while making emergency repairs to  their  vessels  AT  RATES PRESCRIBED  UNDER SUBCHAPTER D OF CHAPTER III OF TITLE TWENTY-ONE OF THE NEW YORK STATE CODES, RULES AND REGULATIONS.
+  14. Permit boat owners operating upon the canal system  to  use  state drydocks  while  making  emergency  repairs to their vessels.
+PROVIDED, HOWEVER, THAT COMMERCIAL BOAT COMPANIES OPERATING UPON THE CANAL  SYSTEM MAY BE PERMITTED TO USE STATE DRYDOCKS, TRAVEL LIFTS OR OTHER FACILITIES FOR  REQUIRED COAST GUARD DRYDOCK INSPECTIONS, FOR NON-NAVIGATION SEASON STORAGE, OR WHILE MAKING EMERGENCY REPAIRS TO  THEIR  VESSELS  AT  RATES PRESCRIBED  UNDER SUBCHAPTER D OF CHAPTER III OF TITLE TWENTY-ONE OF THE NEW YORK STATE CODES, RULES, AND REGULATIONS.
   § 2.
-This act shall take effect immediately
+This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00480-01-3
+  LBD00480-02-3